I died in hell — (They called it Passchendaele)

 The Anzac losses on 12 October were tragic.
 The 3rd Division lost 3,199 men and the New Zealand Division lost 2,800 men, which made this the costliest day in New Zealand military history (Pedersen 2012, 271).

-Private Alfred Potts, of Stanthorpe, died of wounds he received in the fighting on 12 October.
-His brother Walter had been killed in action only two months earlier.
+Private Alfred Potts, of Stanthorpe, and Corporal William Stalling, of Amosfield, died as a result of the attack on the Passchendaele Ridge on 12 October.
+Alfred’s brother Walter had been killed in action only two months earlier.
+William’s bother Edwin had died in the Battle of Messines in July.

 Over the next week another four men from the Granite Belt were killed in action in the Ypres Salient.
 They were Private James Fitzgerald, of Pikedale Station, Corporal Michael O’Connor, of Stanthorpe, Private Cecil Bott, of Spring Creek, and Gunner Ronald Eedy whose mother lived at Ballandean.